 Navona Gallery and Garden Suites is a quiet oasis in the heart of Rome just steps from Piazza Navona.
 We recommend the Michaelangelo Suite which is perfect for families.
 The apartment comes with a fully equipped kitchen, a stocked refrigerator with everything you need for a continental breakfast, and a private terrace, for enjoying afternoon coffee (or vino).

-Favorite Sights to Visit with Kids in Rome
+Places to Visit in Rome with kids

 Sistine Chapel/Vatican City